nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-marketplace.md

         version: '1'

 ---
-Nuxeo Marketplace is Nuxeo ECM application store.
+The Nuxeo Marketplace is the Nuxeo application store for DAM and ECM.
 It offers Nuxeo Packages that enable you to easily add features to your Nuxeo application.
+Create your own application by connecting to your existing systems, adding new features to your application or even make your package available to a wider audience!

 {{!--     ### nx_asset ###
     path: /default-domain/workspaces/Product Management/Documentation/Documentation Screenshots/Studio/Nuxeo Marketplace/Connect Marketplace